-An authorised bidder of a participant may withdraw an eligible bid made at the auction during the bidding window for the auction only, via the form and means approved by the Clean Energy Regulator.
+An authorised bidder of a participant may withdraw an eligible bid made at the auction during the bidding window for the auction, via the form and means approved by the Clean Energy Regulator.
 Withdrawal of an eligible bid will result in cancellation of the participant's registration to participate in the auction for the project(s) to which the bid pertained.

 Following withdrawal, all bids submitted for such project(s) at the auction will become ineligible bids and will not be considered by the Clean Energy Regulator.
-The participant may register to participate and bid at subsequent auctions for which the participant is auction qualified.
+The participant may register to participate and bid for the project(s) relating to the bid at subsequent auctions for which the participant is auction qualified.